-- A “qualifying event” happens when a person loses health insurance coverage under an employer health plan.
-The type of qualifying event dictates who can continue coverage and for how long they can have this coverage (see chart below).
+- A “qualifying event” happens when a person loses health insurance coverage under an employer's health plan.
+The type of qualifying event dictates who can continue coverage and how long they can have this coverage (see chart below).

 - “Qualifying events” can include: leaving a job (quitting or being fired), reduction in work hours, divorce, death, or no longer being considered a dependent child.

 - If you become disabled, you can maintain coverage for 29 months.
-You are eligible for Medicare coverage 24 months after your disability date (decided by social security administration).
+You are eligible for Medicare coverage 24 months after your disability date (decided by the Social Security Administration).
 You must inform your insurance plan administrator as soon as you are disabled to trigger this extension.

 How does COBRA work?